-- Employees and retirees contributions totaled \$117.6 million during the year ended June 30, 2013, compared to \$109.7 million for the prior year, an increase of 7.2 percent.
-Active employees contributed \$74.7 million and retirees contributed \$42.9 million of the \$117.6 million collected in fiscal year 2013.
-Of the total contributions, \$95.6 million are for medical coverage, \$14.9 million for dental coverage, and \$7.1 million for flexible spending accounts. - Employer contributions on behalf of active employees increased from \$423.6 million to \$436.3 million, an increase of 3.0 percent over the prior year.
-The primary factor for the \$12.7 million increase was an increase in the Ten County Average Contribution amount from \$503.94 to \$522.97 per member per month on July 1.
-2012 an increase of 3.8 percent over the prior year, and a second increase to \$534.78 on January 1, 2013 with a change in benefit plan year for an additional 2.3 percent increase.
+- Employees and retirees contributions totaled \$118.5 million during the year ended June 30, 2014, compared to \$117.6 million for the prior year, an increase of 0.8 percent.
+Active employees contributed \$75.1 million and retirees contributed \$43.4 million of the \$118.5 million collected in fiscal year 2014.
+Of the total contributions, \$95.0 million are for medical coverage, \$16.0 million for dental coverage, and \$7.5 million for flexible spending accounts. - Employer contributions on behalf of active employees increased from \$436.3 million during the year ended June 30, 2013 to \$445.2 million during the year ended June 30, 2014, an increase of 2.0 percent over the prior year.
+The primary factor for the \$8.9 million increase was an increase in the Ten County Average Contribution amount from \$534.78 to \$559.65 per member per month on January 1, 2014 with a change in benefit plan year for a 4.6 percent increase, in effect for 6 months of the fiscal year and resulting in an effective increase of 3.5 percent.
 The Ten County Average Contribution amount is determined pursuant to the Charter, by an average contribution made on the behalf of the 10 largest counties (by population, excluding San Francisco) in the State of California for providing medical plan coverage to employees.
-In addition, the City contributes to the medical costs of employees and their dependents according to amounts determined in Memoranda of Understanding with bargaining units and employee unions. - Employer contributions on behalf of retirees increased from \$189.2 million for the year ended June 30, 2012, to \$193.9 million for the year ended June 30, 2013, or 2.5 percent.
+In addition, the City contributes to the medical costs of employees and their dependents according to amounts determined in Memoranda of Understanding with bargaining units and employee unions. - Employer contributions on behalf of retirees increased from \$193.9 million for the year ended June 30, 2013, to \$198.9 million for the year ended June 30, 2014, or 2.6 percent.
 The cost of the plan benefits, the retiree's number of dependents and Medicare status of the retiree and of the dependents determines the premium for retirees.
 The increase was due to premium and membership increases.

-- City Health Plan, which covers medical and prescription drug expenses, decreased from \$62.1 million for the year ended June 30, 2012, to \$45.5 million for the year ended June 30, 2013, or 26.7 percent.
-This change is due to premium increases offset by lower enrollment in the City Plan as members moved out of the City Plan to HMO plans.
-Total health maintenance organizations expenditures increased from \$559.9 million for the year ended June 30, 2012, to \$600.4 million for the year ended June 30, 2013, or 7.2 percent, due primarily to increases in contract rates and increases in enrollment. - Investment earnings for the year ended June 30, 2013 were (\$0.2) million compared to \$1.4 million in the prior year, or a decrease of 118 percent due to a decrease in the fair market value of investments. - The following primary changes to medical benefits were effective July 1, 2012: - Blue Shield HMO Plan increases in - o Copays for outpatient surgery from \$50 to \$100 - o Copays for hospital inpatient admissions from \$150 to \$200 per admission - Copays for retail pharmacy 30-day supplies from \$5 to \$10 generic, \$20 to \$25 brand name, \$45 to \$50 non-formulary
+- City Health Plan health benefits, which covers medical and prescription drug expenses, increased from \$45.5 million for the year ended June 30, 2013, to \$47.6 million for the year ended June 30, 2014, or 4.7 percent.
+This change is due to the timing of the elimination of Retiree Drug Subsidy program reimbursements since conversion to the Employer Group Waiver Plan (EGWP) in January 2013.
+Total health maintenance organizations expenditures increased from \$600.4 million for the year ended June 30, 2013, to \$628.8 million for the year ended June 30, 2014, or 4.7 percent, due primarily to increases in contract rates and increases in enrollment. - Investment earnings for the year ended June 30, 2014, were \$1.1 million compared to (\$0.2) million in the prior year, for an increase of \$1.3 million due to an increase in the fair market value of investments. - There were no changes in health plan benefits in fiscal year 2013 2014.